The History of Heavy Metal – Origins, Bands, and Early Influences

 During the 1990s, grunge music had taken over the airwaves, and heavy metal was all but forgotten.
 This was known as the long drought for the heavy metal community.
 However, by the early 2000s, metal fans were ready for a resurgence of their favorite genre.

-Bands like Disturbed and Slipknot brought heavy metal back into the mainstream, and soon other bands were following in their footsteps.
+Bands like Disturbed and Slipknot brought heavy metal back into the mainstream, and soon, other bands were following in their footsteps.
 Notable bands that brought upon this new wave are Ambush, Enforcer, Ghost, High on Fire, In Flames, Killswitch Engage, Parkway Drive, and more.

 Summary

+And while the recent sub-genres are different from what heavy metal initially sounded like, the legacy of early works of heavy metal music is still alive.
 Pretty much every metalhead on the planet still listens to metal songs recorded decades ago.
 This just proves one thing: metal music is like wine; the more it ages, the better it gets!

 Image Credits: